-11.1 Harassment or victimisation
+11.1 Harassment or victimization

+Policy Title: Integrity Management Framework - FY 2024-25 Status: Policy has been approved by Council under resolution C/1/235/07/24 on 31 July 2024.
 Bitou acknowledges the fact that the decision to report a concern can be a difficult one to make, not least because of fear of reprisal from those responsible for the irregularity.
-Bitou will not tolerate harassment or victimisation and will take action to protect employees when they raise a concern in good faith.
-This does not mean that if an employee is already the subject of disciplinary or other action, that action will be halted as a result of their whistle-blowing.
+Bitou will not tolerate harassment or victimization and will take action to protect employees when they raise a concern in good faith.
+This does not mean that if an employee is already the subject of disciplinary or other action, that action will be halted because of their whistleblowing.